cryptsetup-reencrypt - Man Page

 --disable-blkid

-Disable use of blkid library for checking and wiping on-disk signatures.
+Disable use of the blkid library for checking and wiping on-disk signatures.

 --disable-keyring

-Do not load volume key in kernel keyring and store it directly in the dm-crypt target instead.
+Do not load the volume key in the kernel keyring; store it directly in the dm-crypt target instead.
 This option is supported only for the LUKS2 type.

 --disable-locks

-NOTE: With locking disabled LUKS2 images in files can be fully (re)encrypted offline without need for super user privileges provided used block ciphers are available in crypto backend.
+With locking disabled, LUKS2 images in files can be fully (re)encrypted offline without the need for superuser privileges provided that the used block ciphers are available in the crypto backend.

 WARNING: Do not use this option unless you run cryptsetup in a restricted environment where locking is impossible to perform (where /run directory cannot be used).